idan226688/Device-Hub/README.md

 ## Introduction

 This project is a flexible and modular C++ framework for managing various devices.
-It provides tools for device communication, task management, and event-driven interactions, making it ideal for IoT, automation, and embedded system projects.
+It provides tools for device communication, task management, and event-driven interactions.

 ## Upcoming Features